AaronTheDesigner/typescript-framework/README.md

 * K can only ever be 'name' 'age' or 'id'
 * `key` within the argument is going to be of type K
 * we return type K within T
+* this is an arrow function in order o always bound 'this' to the instance of Attributes

 We will integrate it back into the user class using a constructor to initialize attributes.